khakhalin/notes/keywords/pandas.md

 First group, then apply aggregation. `dfs = df.groupby('g').agg({'a': [min, np.mean]})`

-Aggregation is coded as a dictionary, and more than one function can be applied to every column.
+**Aggregation** is coded as a dictionary, and more than one function can be applied to every column.
 Functions are passed as an array of functions (!!!).
 If a column in the original dataframe is summarized in more than one way (say, if you calculate Column names in summary dataframe become a **multiindex** (when column index is a tuple).

-Grouping columns (those that appear in the summary dataframe not because they were summarized, but because they were grouped by) also become a multiindex.
+**Grouping** columns (those that appear in the summary dataframe not because they were summarized, but because they were grouped by) also become a multiindex.
 It means that they aren't normal columns, and cannot be referenced directly.
 To turn into a "normal" data frame, do `dfs = dfs.reset_index()`.

+**Sorting** rows is done with `.sort_values(by='str')`, or a list of strings (column names).

 # Pivoting